-It may be October, but here in Florida we really have to ease into autumn, otherwise you really start to question your own mental stability.
+In Florida we really have to ease into autumn, otherwise you really start to question your own mental stability.
 “What was I thinking???” is what you will ask yourself as you sweat through your long-sleeve cotton shirt while you sip a pumpkin spice latte on any given 85 degree evening.
-So you compromise.
+So you find less warm ways to work in the season’s treasures.
 Well, I do anyway.

 After roasting the squash and onions, you spread the pesto on your partially baked pizza crust.

 Then you top it with the squash and onion mixture.
-Then you add chopped roasted red bell peppers and walnuts.
+Add chopped roasted red bell peppers and walnuts.

 Time for cheese!
 Asiago and Feta.